 I am Neveya, and my interest in medicine began with a personal battle.
 At four years old, I experienced my first overnight hospital stay due to severe asthma.
-The uncertainty surrounding my condition was daunting, but I found comfort in understanding the disease.
-My mother would read informational pamphlets during my stays, simplifying complex concepts to explain my "puffy" airways and heavy chest.
-That early exposure to the inner workings of the human body sparked a lifelong fascination with human functioning and healing through medicine.
-My asthma has since eased, but my desire to understand and contribute to medical science has only grown stronger.
+The uncertainty surrounding my condition was daunting, but I found comfort in understanding it.
+My mother would read hospital pamphlets during my stays, simplifying complex concepts to explain my “puffy” airways and heavy chest.
+That early experience with the inner workings of the human body piqued my interest in how we function, adapt, and heal, as humans.

 My experiences with medicine inform my fascination with evolutionary anthropology, which began during a biology course where I learned about early humans and their unique structures.
 Furthermore, I desire to explore the field's medical implications to strengthen my understanding of how evolutionary processes have shaped human biology and health.
 Studying anthropology through this lens, I hope to gain insight into the origins of human diseases, adaptations, and overall health, enhancing my ability to contribute to medical research and patient care.